Learn more about this process and the different materials that can be used.

 What Is Laser Fusion Cutting?

 Laser fusion cutting is one method of laser cutting metal that is used in both CO2 and fiber laser cutters.
 This process relies solely on the energy provided by the laser to successfully cut through the metal.
 Unlike laser flame cutting, this process does not make use of oxygen to initiate an oxidation process that reduces the energy required for the laser.
-This technique is used primarily due to the exceptional finish that is produced and reduces or eliminates the need for post-processing by preventing oxidation on the cut edge.
+This technique is valued for its clean finish, which reduces or eliminates the need for post-processing by preventing edge oxidation.

 How Does Laser Fusion Cutting Work?

-Laser fusion cutting can be performed with a CO2 laser as well as a fiber laser provided the power levels are high enough for cutting metal.
+Laser fusion cutting can be performed with a CO2 laser as well as a fiber laser, provided the power levels are high enough for cutting metal.
 The laser begins by heating the metal to a molten state.
-Once this is achieved, a high-pressure stream of an inert gas like nitrogen or argon is blown out of the cutting head into the molten material, which is then ejected out the bottom of the plate.
-In some cases, oxygen can be used during the initial piercing phase to help cut through the plate, thereafter inert gas is used.
-As the beam moves through the material, it continues to melt the metal and the inert gas ejects the molten material from the cut.
-The inert gas also protects the cut edge from oxidizing and serves to cool it so that it won’t oxidize once the cutting head has moved on.
-The laser fusion cutting process is detailed in Figure 2 below:
+Once this is achieved, a high-pressure stream of an inert gas like nitrogen or argon is blown out of the cutting head into the molten material, which is then ejected out of the bottom of the plate.
+In some cases, oxygen can be used during the initial piercing phase to help cut through the plate, and then inert gas is used.
+As the beam moves through the material, it continues to melt the metal, and the inert gas ejects the molten material from the cut.
+The inert gas cools and shields the cut edge, preventing oxidation during and after cutting.

 What Are the Advantages of Laser Fusion Cutting?